egorovd/enlfq/README.md

 enlfq
 =====

-A simple NIF Queue using the library: [moodycamel::concurrentqueue](https://github.com/cameron314/concurrentqueue/tree/8f7e861dd9411a0bf77a6b9de83a47b3424fafba)
+A simple NIF lock-free Queue using the library: [moodycamel::concurrentqueue](https://github.com/cameron314/concurrentqueue/tree/8f7e861dd9411a0bf77a6b9de83a47b3424fafba)

 #### moodycamel::ConcurrentQueue

 An industrial-strength lock-free queue for C++.

-Note: If all you need is a single-producer, single-consumer queue, I have one of those too.
-Features
+**Features**:

 * Knock-your-socks-off blazing fast performance.
 * Single-header implementation.
 Just drop it in your project.